PacificBiosciences/trgt-denovo/docs/cli.md

 Verbose Output:

-You can increase the verbosity of TRGT-denovo's output by adding a verbose flag before the command:
+You can increase the verbosity of TRGT-denovo's output by adding a verbose flag before the command (e.g., `trgt-denovo -vv`):
 - `-v` Provides verbose output.
-- `-vv` Provides more detailed verbose output.
+- `-vv` Provides even more detailed verbose output.